-Bernice Pauahi Bishop Museum’s Ethnology Collection is one of the largest collections of its kind in the world, consisting of more than 77,000 cultural objects.
-The Collection serves as a highly valued resource to parties in both public and private sectors.
-The Ethnology Collection is utilized by scholars, researchers, and practitioners for various purposes, all of which have the potential to advance contemporary understandings of the past and present cultures of Hawaiʻi, Oceania, and the greater Pacific.
+Bernice Pauahi Bishop Museum’s Ethnology Collection is one of the largest of its kind in the world, consisting of more than 77,000 cultural objects.
+The Collection serves as a highly valued resource to parties in both the public and private sectors.
+It is utilized by scholars, researchers, and practitioners for various purposes, all of which have the potential to advance contemporary understandings of the past and present cultures of Hawaiʻi, Oceania, and the greater Pacific.

 The Museum’s Ethnology Collection was established in 1889, at the founding of the Museum.
-The initial collection items consisted of personal possessions belonging to Princess Bernice Pauahi Bishop, Princess Ruth Keʻelikōlani, and Queen Emma, also known as the “Founding Collection.”
-The importance of preserving Hawaiʻi’s unique cultural history was well known to each of these chiefesses, who witnessed many changes within their own lifetimes.
-Charles Reed Bishop, husband to Princess Pauahi, was entrusted with these objects and vowed to create a Museum to house and care for these treasures.
+The initial collection items consisted of personal possessions belonging to Bernice Pauahi Bishop, Ruth Keʻelikōlani, and Queen Emma, also known as the “Founding Collection.”
+The importance of preserving Hawaiʻi’s unique cultural history was well known to each of these chiefly women, who witnessed many changes within their own lifetimes.
+Charles Reed Bishop, husband to Pauahi, was entrusted with these objects after her passing and vowed to create a Museum to house and care for these treasures.

 The Ethnology Collection focuses its priorities onto the physical care and documentation of cultural objects with historical and/or cultural ties to the Pacific region, used in all levels of daily life, from the ceremonial to the day-to-day.
 The ongoing documentation process of compiling recorded histories, cultural stories associated with objects, and the identification of materials and techniques used in their manufacture, all assist in better contextualizing each object.
 These cultural materials can be categorized into three major groupings from:

 Each grouping comprises roughly one-third of the total holdings of the Collection.